tgoerlich/Schnapphoto/README.md

 - A digital camera that is capable of tethered shootings with gPhoto.
 I used a Nikon D40X for development.
 - A linux system that connects to the camera via usb.
 In my case, it's a Raspberry Pi with the latest Raspbian Wheezy
 - A Wifi-adapter running in host mode (so you can connect to the host with your smartphone if you do shootings outside)
-- If you want to move around with your camera and system, a battey power supply my be usefull.
+- If you want to move around with your camera and system, a battery power supply my be usefull.
 I decided to build my own power supply with two LiPo batteries and a step-up DC/DC converter, fitting nicely together with the RasPi and a switch into a little box that sits on the flash mount of my DSLR.
 - A smartphone or other mobile device with a recent web browser and Wi-Fi.
 I personally use an iPhone 4.